xrb92/DKRL/README.md

 If you use the code, you should cite the following paper:

 Ruobing Xie, Zhiyuan Liu, Jia Jia, Huanbo Luan, Maosong Sun.
 Representation Learning of Knowledge Graphs with Entity Descriptions.
+The 30th AAAI Conference on Artificial Intelligence (AAAI'16).